subish983/CHATBOT/README.md

 # Chatbot using Python and Tensorflow

-## A fourth-year first semester mid-term project report submitted for partial fulfilment of the requirements for COMP 484.
+## A fourth-year first semester mini project report submitted for partial fulfilment of the requirements for COMP 484.
    Project Supervisor: Dr. Bal Krishna Bal, H.O.D DoCSE K.U. </br>